 “I was born with severe constipation.
-I’ve tried everything from prune juice when i was a child to high fiber, Miralax, milk of magnesia, to laxatives.
-I am now dependent on laxatives I’m afraid I have become addicted.
+I’ve tried everything from prune juice when I was a child to high fiber, Miralax, milk of magnesia, to laxatives.
+I am now dependent on laxatives.
+In fact, I’m afraid I have become addicted.
 My fear of constipation has made me add more and more laxatives throughout the years.
 Can you help me please?
 I’m so afraid!”

 Power Pudding for Constipation: